dnndev/xmp-docs/template-controls/delete-button.md

+---
+id: template-delete-button
+title: 'xmod:DeleteButton'
+category: Action Links
+context: template
+summary: >-
+  The DeleteButtontag renders as a push-button at run-time.
+It is used to execute the `<DeleteCommand>` of its parent `<xmod:template>`.
+keywords:
+  - delete
+  - button
+  - template
+---
 # `<xmod:DeleteButton>`

 The DeleteButtontag renders as a push-button at run-time.
 It is used to execute the `<DeleteCommand>` of its parent `<xmod:template>`.